 Before choosing a towel warmer, look at its dimensions and how many towels it can hold to make sure it fits your needs.
 The dimensions are particularly important if you have limited space in your bathroom, as you need to make sure your chosen warmer would fit the floor or wall.

 Capacity may be an important consideration for you, especially if you have a large family.
 Cabinet towel warmers tend to be on the smaller side.
 For instance, the Elite Hot Towel Cabi-Warmer is designed to fit 24 small facial towels, but it can hold only one large bath towel.
 That said, you may not need your cabinet warmer to hold more than one towel at a time.

 The capacity of rail towel warmers varies greatly, depending on size and how you arrange your towels.
 When assessing the suitability of a rail warmer, take into account both the number of rails and the unit’s width.
 For instance, the Warmrails WHC Hyde Park Family Size Floor Standing Towel Warmer has eight rails and is roughly 24 inches wide, whereas the LCM Home Fashion Freestanding Towel Warmer has only six rails and is about 21 inches wide.

-All of the top picks in our matrix, above, are electric.
+All of the top picks in our product list, above, are electric.
 This means they could either be plugged into a power outlet or hardwired in.

 However, some other rail towel warmers on the market are hydronic.
 These radiator-like units must be plumbed into your central heating system.